 One of the significant aspects of introducing this course is to develop general linguistic abilities and to familiarize the students with sources of legal material.
 The course is aimed at training the students in increasing their vocabulary, proper use of idioms and phrases, introducing them to legal terms, legal maxims and Latin terms.
-The syllabus also has a prescribed text "Nani Phalkivala - The Court Room Genius" which sheds light on the importance of oratorical skills for successful advocacy.
+Th-e syllabus also has a prescribed text "Legends in Law" which sheds light on the importance of oratorical skills for successful advocacy.
+The lives of the 'Legal Luminaries' inspires the students to practice the ethics of the profession.